• Welcome to SportsJournalists.com, a friendly forum for discussing all things sports and journalism.

 We hope to see you as a part of our community soon!

-Five bands you would hear in hell
+Five bands you would hear in heck

 Foreigner